PicanhaLabs/blog/_posts/backbone-and-rest-api.md

 });
 ```

-*Note: this is just an example, avoid global variables as much as possible PLEASE!*
+*Note: this is just an example, avoid global variables as much as possible, PLEASE!*

-Here we are just creating a [Backbone model](http://backbonejs.org/#Model), defining which is our server URL for users and which property is coming in the return of this URL that represents the id of this object.
+Here we are just creating a [Backbone model](http://backbonejs.org/#Model), defining what is our server URL for users and what property is coming in the return of this URL that represents the id of this object.

-We are also creating a [Backbone collection](http://backbonejs.org/#Collection), defining its model, so this will a collection of users.
+We are also creating a [Backbone collection](http://backbonejs.org/#Collection), defining its model, so this will be a collection of users.
 And we are defining collection URL also.

-I don't think it worth to explain our [server file](https://github.com/renie/backbone-node-sample/blob/master/server.js) as the goal here is talk about [Backbone], but its quite simple.
+I don't think it's worth to explain our [server file](https://github.com/renie/backbone-node-sample/blob/master/server.js) as the goal here is talk about [Backbone], but it's quite simple.
 Just a node server that serves a /users URL accepting GET, POST, PUT and DELETE methods, and a [minimalist database](https://github.com/louischatriot/nedb) for persisting data.

 Now you can start trying things like this: